wh-alice/mig_visualstudio/vs/extensibility/intellisense-hosting.md

  Any UI component that hosts IntelliSense pop-up windows must support the <xref:Microsoft.VisualStudio.TextManager.Interop.IVsIntellisenseHost> interface.
 The default core editor text view includes a stock <xref:Microsoft.VisualStudio.TextManager.Interop.IVsIntellisenseHost> interface implementation to retain the current IntelliSense functionality.
 For the most part, the methods of the <xref:Microsoft.VisualStudio.TextManager.Interop.IVsIntellisenseHost> interface represent a subset of what is implemented on the <xref:Microsoft.VisualStudio.TextManager.Interop.IVsTextView> interface.
 The subset includes IntelliSense UI handling, caret and selection manipulation, and simple text replacement functionality.
 In addition, the <xref:Microsoft.VisualStudio.TextManager.Interop.IVsIntellisenseHost> interface enables separate IntelliSense "subject" and "context" so that IntelliSense can be provided for subjects that do not directly exist in the text buffer that is being used for context.

 #### IVsIntellisenseHost.GetHostFlags
- An <xref:Microsoft.VisualStudio.TextManager.Interop.IVsIntellisenseHost> interface provider must implement the <xref:Microsoft.VisualStudio.TextManager.Interop.IVsIntellisenseHost.GetHostFlags*> method to enable a client to determine what type of IntelliSense features the host supports.
+ An <xref:Microsoft.VisualStudio.TextManager.Interop.IVsIntellisenseHost> interface provider must implement the <xref:Microsoft.VisualStudio.TextManager.Interop.IVsIntellisenseHost.GetHostFlags%2A> method to enable a client to determine what type of IntelliSense features the host supports.

  The host flags, defined in [IntelliSenseHostFlags](../extensibility/intellisensehostflags.md), are summarized below.